Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Case Studies

-\textbf{\textit{Environment and Event Models}} The task environment $\Omega \subset \mathbb{R}^2$ is a polygon embedded in the 2-dimensional space.
-Each event $j \in \mathcal{E}$ is associated with a \textit{event density} function $\phi_j(x): \Omega \to \mathbb{R}_{+}$, which describes the frequency or density of the occurrences of a particular stochastic event $j \in \mathcal{E}$ at the location $x$.
-Depending on applications, $\phi_j(x)$ can be the frequency that a target shows at $x$, or it can be the probability that some physical quantities, e.g., temperature, humidity, exceed some threshold \cite{li2005distributed}.
+\textbf{{Environment and Event Models}:} The task environment $\Omega \subset \mathbb{R}^2$ is a polygon embedded in 2-dimensional space.
+Each event $j \in \mathcal{E}$ is associated with an \textit{event density} function $\phi_j(x): \Omega \to \mathbb{R}_{+}$, which describes the frequency or density of the occurrences of a particular stochastic event $j \in \mathcal{E}$ at the location $x$.
+Depending on the application, $\phi_j(x)$ can be the frequency that a target shows at $x$, or it can be the probability that some physical quantities, e.g., temperature, humidity, exceed some threshold \cite{li2005distributed}.
 Generally, $\phi_j(x)$ needs to satisfy two conditions: $\phi_j(x) \geq 0$ and $\int_{\Omega} \phi_j(x) dx < \infty$.
 In this paper, we are interested in a particular case where $\phi_j$ is a probability distribution over $\Omega$ and $\int_{\Omega} \phi_j(x) dx =1$.
-When we select actions for robots, we need to consider all the events in $\mathcal{E}$.
+When we select path primitives for robots, we need to consider all the events in $\mathcal{E}$.
 To achieve this, we give each event $j$ an importance factor $\theta_j \in \mathbb{R}_{+}$, which are designed offline, and use a weighted sum approach to balance multiple events.
 We assume that within a planning horizon $H$ the density function $\phi_j(x)$ is time-invariant.

-\textbf{\textit{Robots and Sensing}} The position of the robot $i \in \mathcal{R}$ is denoted as $p_i \in \Omega$.
+\textbf{{Robots and Sensing}:} The position of robot $i \in \mathcal{R}$ is denoted as $x_i \in \Omega$.
 Each robot carries onboard sensors and has a sensing radius $\delta$.
-Therefore, the sensing region of the robot $i$ is $\Omega_i = \{x \in \Omega \mid \norm{x-p_i} \leq \delta \}$.
-For a planning horizon $H$, an \textit{action} $a$, is defined as a sequence of positions that the robot will reach in order, i.e., $a=[p_i(t=k), \ldots, p_i(t=k+H)]$.
-We assume that some lower-level planner can generate a set of feasible actions for robots.
-The sensing model of the robot $i$ is given as $\text{Pr}(x, p_i)$, the probability that the robot $i$ can detect the event occurrences at $x \in \Omega_i$.
+Therefore, the sensing region of robot $i$ is $\Omega_i = \{x \in \Omega \mid \norm{x-x_i} \leq \delta \}$.
+For a planning horizon $H$, a path primitive $p$, is defined as a sequence of positions that the robot will reach in order, i.e., $p=[x_i(t=k), \ldots, x_i(t=k+H)]$.
+We assume that a lower-level planner can generate a set of feasible path primitives for robots.
+The sensing model of robot $i$ is given as $\text{Pr}(x, x_i)$, the probability that the robot $i$ can detect the event occurrences at $x \in \Omega_i$.
 If a point is not in the sensing region, the probability is zero.
-If it is within the sensing region, we assume that $\text{Pr}(x, p_i)$ is a function of the distance between $x$ and $p_i$, i.e., $\norm{x-p_i}$, and is monotonically decreasing and differentiable.
-Overall, the sensing model of the robot that we use in this paper is
+If it is within the sensing region, we assume that $\text{Pr}(x, x_i)$ is a function of the distance between $x$ and $x_i$, i.e., $\norm{x-x_i}$, and is monotonically decreasing and differentiable.
+Overall, the sensing model of the robot that we use here is